 The answers to these questions will help determine your approach to space planning and will help you determine what equipment you need and how you should use it.
 Some questions should include the following:

+What do you plan on cleaning?
 Is your goal to become a specialist or a cleaning “hub” for a specific type of item in your area?
 Or, are you just trying to clean items more quickly and easily?

+Are you expanding your services?
 Do you currently have a customer base for a certain type of item ultrasonic cleaning can lend itself too?
 If so, are you also interested in the possibility of expanding into other markets (i.e. window blinds and curtains, contents restoration, industrial parts cleaning, medical cleaning, sports equipment cleaning, etc? )

+Does your business do something other than cleaning?
 For example, are you a manufacturer who needs a better way to clean parts and components?
 Are you looking for an alternative method for maintaining equipment?

+Do you plan to work primarily from your facility or will this be a mobile business?
 Having a plan for operation is critical.
 If most of your work is done at a customer’s site, how you approach planning your facility will be different than if most items will be brought to your facility for processing.

+What stage is your business in?
 Are you a new start up?
 Do you have existing cash flow?
 Are you an established company making a planned investment?

 Defining Your Space Needs